Enhanced Local Binary Patterns for Automatic Face Recognition: Conclusions

--3pt This paper introduced a novel face recognition approach based on LBP.
-We proposed an original operator which considers more pixels and different neighbourhoods to compute the feature vector.
+This paper introduced a novel face recognition approach based on LBP.
+We proposed an original image descriptor which considers more pixels and different neighbourhoods to compute the feature vector.
 We evaluated this method on the standard UFI and FERET face datasets.
-We experimentally showed that our approach is very efficient, because it outperforms several other state-of-the-art methods (LBP included) and its capabilities are particularly evident in the real conditions.

-The first perspective consists in evaluation of different point-set topologies (see Section~\ref{sec:elbp}) to compute the feature vector.
-Then, we will modify the matching method as suggested in~\cite{lenc2015local}.
-We also would like to evaluate the proposed method on some other corpora and also on other tasks (e.g. texture classification or object recognition) to demonstrate its robustness and applicability to other domains.
+The source codes are freely available for research purposes at~{\it url\_hidden\_for\_review}.